kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - `EndpointSelector` partially overlaps with `Service`.
 Users may be unsure which to use, especially when `Service` semantics are mostly — but not entirely — unwanted.
-- Auto-creating one `EndpointSelector` per `Service` (the compatibility path) roughly doubles the number of objects the selector-reconciliation machinery tracks, increasing `kube-controller-manager` memory and API server load proportionally.
+- Creating one EndpointSelector projection per selector-based Service increases `kube-controller-manager` memory and API server object count proportionally.
 - The [GEP-4731] experimental track may converge faster than the KEP process.
   If Gateway API implementations standardize on `XEndpointSelector` before this KEP reaches GA, migrating them to the upstream API becomes a coordination